What is a dark and moody photography style?

 3. Shadows of a dark and moody photography style

 The most important aspect of lighting for moody photos is the contrast between light and dark in the image.
 For dark and moody photography style you need to have deep shadows.
-It’s the shadows that create the mood.
+Shadows create mood in photos.

 Remember, our eyes are far better than our cameras at seeing details in both the light areas and dark areas of a scene at the same time.
 This is dynamic range and we have a wider dynamic range of about 20 stops, whereas a high end camera can only go as far as 15 stops.
 An old or entry level camera might only manage 8 or 10 stops.

-This apparent inadequacy of cameras is the key to moody photos and understanding that our cameras see differently helps us to create images with beautifully dark shadows that we wouldn’t otherwise see.
+This apparent inadequacy of cameras is the key to moody photos.
+Understanding how our cameras see differently helps us to create images with beautifully dark shadows that we wouldn’t otherwise see.
 So take advantage of it!

 4. Camera settings for dark and moody photography style

-When it comes to camera settings the best shooting mode is manual mode to be in control and effectively capture a dark and moody scene.
-Your camera will try to create an even exposure.
+The best shooting mode to use is manual mode so the you’re in control of camera settings to effectively capture a dark and moody scene.
+Your camera will always try to create an even exposure.
 It doesn’t want dark shadows and bright highlights.

-If you use matrix metering the camera will again try to even out the exposure across the entire image, which will not result in a dark and moody photo.
+If you use matrix metering the camera will try to even out the exposure across the entire image, which won’t result in a dark and moody photo.
 Remember, your camera doesn’t like deep shadows.

-The same photo processed differently in Lightroom to change the mood of the photo.
+The same photo processed differently in Lightroom to change the mood.
 On the right I increased whites and highlights, lightened shadows and blacks and raised the midtones slightly with the tone curve.
 For the image on the left I used a classic S curve in the tone curve and also decreased shadows and blacks.

 5. Editing in Lightroom for dark and moody photography style